prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 As of that, a change to the kubernetes service discovery is considered the more stable, and thus preferrable solution.
-It will require additional permissions for prometheus in case it is not already allowed to read node objects.
+It will require additional permissions for Prometheus in case it is not already allowed to read node objects.

 ### API changes

 > [!NOTE]
 > This proposal is mutually exclusive to [DaemonSet mode](202405-agent-daemonset.md),
-> as prometheus always scrapes a single node in that case.
+> as Prometheus always scrapes a single node in that case.
 > Defining a `shardingStrategy` when `DaemonSet mode` is active, should lead to
 > a reconciliation error.